EDUCATION

 BIOGRAPHY

 Elizabeth Stewart, Ph.D., ATP, is a Research Assistant Professor in the Department of Special Education at The University of Alabama.
-Her work focuses on assistive technology implementation and capacity building, interdisciplinary workforce development, accessibility, and inclusive educational practices.
+Her work focuses on assistive technology implementation and capacity building, accessibility, interdisciplinary workforce development, and inclusive practices.

-Dr. Stewart’s professional experience includes roles as a Solutions Consultant for Tobii Dynavox, Assistant Professor of Special Education at the University of West Georgia, adjunct faculty at both The University of Alabama and University of Alabama at Birmingham, and more than a decade as a National Board Certified special education teacher in Homewood City Schools.
+Her professional experience includes roles as a Solutions Consultant for Tobii Dynavox, Assistant Professor of Special Education at the University of West Georgia, adjunct faculty at The University of Alabama and UAB, and more than a decade as a National Board Certified special education teacher in Homewood City Schools.